 This is the one area that luckily you can skimp on.
 For a DJ setup, you don’t need a high-end graphics card.
-Any stock computer or laptop graphics card will be able to handle DJ software with ease.
+Any stock desktop or laptop graphics card will be able to handle DJ software with ease.

 - Generally Cheaper